TapTapStitch/AwsLambdaProject/README.md

 Deploy your Lambda functions, DynamoDB table, API Gateway configuration, and other resources using AWS CloudFormation or AWS Management Console.

-By following these steps, you'll create a scalable and efficient REST API for managing posts in the `Dary Application`, leveraging AWS Lambda, API Gateway, DynamoDB, and other relevant tools.
+By following these steps, you'll create a scalable and efficient REST API for managing posts in the `Diary Application`, leveraging AWS Lambda, API Gateway, DynamoDB, and other relevant tools.
 Adjustments can be made based on specific requirements or additional features needed for your application.

 To implement the `GET /posts` and `PATCH /post/{id}` endpoints with the specified requirements using AWS Lambda, API Gateway, and DynamoDB, here’s how you can proceed: